hxz393/BrutalityExtractor/README_EN.md

 # Update Log

 To avoid too long update logs, only the most recent update log is retained.

+## Version 1.0.2 (2023.06.15)

+Improvements:

+1. Change the log writing format to UTF-8;
+2. When the total number of files to be decompressed is less than the number of processes, set the number of processes to the number of files.

+Bug fixes:

+1. Fixed the error in the file deletion count;
+2. Fixed the issue of decimal places in file sizes being ignored;
+3. Fixed some omitted text.

 ## Version 1.0.1 (2023.06.12)